-- Provide a fine grained, mix of uses that reflect the diverse and varied nature of Walcot Street, containing units of varied size and tenure.
-This should is to comprise a mixed of some of the following uses: - a.
-Retail space that reinforces the important character of Walcot Street; - b.
-B1-workspace; - c.
-A3 food and drink uses, including creating opportunities for outdoor tables and chairs;, which may be particularly suited to the Cornmarket building and associated vault:. - d.
-A-residential use element, to include affordable housing:- - e.
-The retention of adequate and suitable space for use by a market, if viable - f.
-Other city centre uses that contribute to the rich mix of uses in the area; -and/or g.
+- 1. Provide a mix of uses that reflect the diverse and varied nature of Walcot Street, containing units of varied size and tenure.
+This should comprise a mixed of some of the following uses: - a.
+Retail space that reinforces the important character of Walcot Street; - b. workspace; - c.
+Food and drink uses, including creating opportunities for outdoor tables and chairs; - d.
+Residential use, to include affordable housing: - e.
+The retention of adequate and suitable space for use by a market, if viable; - f.
+Other city centre uses that contribute to the rich mix of uses in the area; and/or - g.
 Public realm/open space.

-It will not be acceptable for individual elements of the site to come forward where they may prejudice the deliverability of the wider site. this overall requirement for a mixed use development.
+It will not be acceptable for individual elements of the site to come forward where they prejudice the deliverability of the wider site.